matheusheusmat/MC613/README.md

 # (EN) MC613 - Digital circuits development
 <p>
 Exercises related to MC613 subject from Universidade Estadual de Campinas, computer engineering course, made during the first semester of 2024.
 Developed in Verilog HDL language.
-The exercises were made in group by Matheus Ponte (owner of this repository), Caio Porto and Vinicius Leme Concepts worked in each 'lab':<br>
+The exercises were made in group by Matheus Ponte (owner of this repository), Caio Porto and Vinicius Leme.
+Concepts worked in each 'lab':<br>
 <ul>
 <li> lab01 - 4-bit adder</li>
 <li> lab02a - Parity bit</li>